G-Dairo/exceRpt-singularity/alignment.md

 singularity pull docker://rkitchen/excerpt

 ```
-This will generate an `excerpt_latest.sh` file.
-That is the singularity container that houses the exceRpt pipeline.
+This will generate an `excerpt_latest.sh` file, a container that houses the exceRpt pipeline.

 `Note:` exerRpt uses external aligners such as HISAT2 or STARS to handle the alignment step.
-We will get there in a bit.

 - Prepare the Genome and Data files for alignment

-1. Prepare your input and output working directory
+1. First prepare your input and output working directory

 ```